frouo/lembot-public-website/blog/[25-07-08] lembot-v2-simpler-more-powerful.md

 ---
 head:
-  title: "Lembot v2: Simpler, More Powerful - Lembot Blog"
+  title: "Lembot v2: Simpler, faster Lemlist exports to Google Sheets – Lembot Blog"
-  description: "Discover the new Lembot v2 with a simplified workflow.
-No more confusion between bots and megabots - just one powerful bot to export all your Lemlist data."
+  description: "Lembot v2 simplifies exporting Lemlist data with a unified bot workflow.
+Choose what to export, select campaigns manually, by tags, or all active campaigns at once."
 card:
   title: "Lembot v2: Simpler, More Powerful"
   description: "Discover the new Lembot v2 with a simplified workflow.
 No more confusion between bots and megabots - just one powerful bot to export all your Lemlist data."